parikhshiv/SpeechGenius/README.md

 ## Interpreting Text Selection

-Highlighting text within recipe body triggers annotation creation.
+Highlighting text within speech body triggers annotation creation.
 The exact position of the highlighted text within the speech body must be correctly identified using window.getSelection, as this position is used to change the speech's text to incorporate the correct link:

 ```
   var selection = window.getSelection();